 It's quick and easy to find the best energy tariff for you using Which?
 Switch.
 Follow our simple steps to compare tariffs from all the major suppliers and switch to a better deal.
 If you've never switched supplier, you could save hundreds of pounds a year on your energy bills.
 Which?
-Switch customers save an average of £191 per year when switching gas and electricity - that's the average annual saving based on customers who applied to switch suppliers through us from 1st January to 30th June 2014.
+Switch customers save an average of £301 a year when switching gas and electricity - that's the average annual saving based on customers who applied to switch suppliers through us from 1st January 2015 to 30th April 2015.

 What you'll need to compare energy suppliers

 Comparing energy suppliers with Which?
 Switch is straightforward - here's what you need: